jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: Yeah.

-A: Just one or the other.
+A: Use one or the other.

 G: And also papaya – you can also rub papaya on.

 A: I tell people to rotate – pineapple, vinegar, papaya – every five days.
 And they can put the vinegar on every day, if they want.
-But I like to rotate the papaya and the pineapple every five days.
+But I like to rotate the papaya and the pineapple on a five day schedule.

 A: Lorraine.